 ‘Experiments with Everyday Objects’ takes its title from a 1970s science book that describes over sixty experiments for children to do at home using readily available materials.
 A copy of the book belongs to the artist’s father, a former science teacher.
 Harun is using a selection of these experiments as scores for a series of actions to camera that evoke the weirder end of YouTube demonstration videos.
-The first of these was made over the Covid-19 lockdown using whatever was to hand.
+The series began during the first COVID-19 lockdown using whatever was to hand.

-Across this Autumn and Winter, Harun will navigate Zoar from Regent’s Canal in London to the West Midlands via the Grand Union Canal.
+This Winter and Spring, Harun will navigate Zoar from Regent’s Canal in London to the West Midlands via the Grand Union Canal.
 He will journey with friends invited to co-document different legs of the trip and its eventual return to London resulting in a travelogue of text, images and video.
 Zoar itself will be converted into a pinhole camera to produce a series of analogue prints en route.
-The boat will also be the site for a series of recorded conversations that explore the politics, histories and futures of ports and inland waterways.
+The boat will also be the itinerant site for a series of recorded conversations that explore the politics, histories and futures of ports and inland waterways.

 A series of texts will also be circulated across and preceding the exhibition period addressing specific concerns.
 This includes Fictions Opens at Sunset, a short story reimagining the gallery itself as an oxygen-bar in 2081.

 The exhibition is in a state of Becoming Live across these coming months with elements shared online and in the gallery from 19 May.
 Book an exhibition visit HERE.